jfang99/Show_Hand/Show Hand/learner_log.md

 Things I learned working on the final project:
 1) Don't start working on a CS project until you have a concrete plan for it.
-I basically just took one step at a time when working on the project, so I always felt perplexed in the midway.
+I basically just took one step at a time when working on the project, so I always felt perplexed in the midway and had to switch from Texas Poker to Show Hand.
 2) It's always helpful to write psudo code first.

+# conclusion:
+I wrote most logics without referencing online resources, but I learned a lot of techniques about Qt creator, such as interacting between Ui's, connecting singal and slot, etc. Meanwhile, this project is a good revision of things I leanred in Pic 10A and Pic 10B.